tomclegg/hwy3/README.md

 channel, useful as an input to other channels.

 Channel.name.Input: Use the output of another channel as the input stream.
-(If no Input is given, the stream can be injected by piping it to "hwy3 -inject name".)
+(If no Input is given, the stream can be injected by piping it to "hwy3 -inject name [-chunk 1024]".)

 Channel.name.Command: pass the input stream through a shell command.
 The command is restarted automatically if it closes stdout or exits.